BVLC/caffe/examples/cifar10/readme.md

     cifar10_quick_iter_5000

 which is ready-to-deploy in CPU or GPU mode!
-Refer to the `CAFFE_ROOT/examples/cifar10/cifar10_quick.prototxt` for the deployment model definition that can be called on new data.

 Why train on a GPU?
 -------------------